joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/sockets.md

     	setScroll();
     }

-If you didn’t automatically scroll the contents of the TextArea component, users would need to manually drag the scroll bars on the text area to see the latest response from the server.
+If you didn't automatically scroll the contents of the TextArea component, users would need to manually drag the scroll bars on the text area to see the latest response from the server.